Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Lecturer, Faculty of Architecture, Design and Planning, University of Sydney, Australia
+Lecturer in Architecture, School of Architecture, Design, and Planning, University of Sydney, NSW, Australia.

-Alberto Sangiorgio is an associate at Grimshaw Architects (Sydney) where he operates as senior façade engineer and sustainability team leader.
-He is an engineer (EA-AU, ITA) and architect (ARB-UK) with extensive international experience in the design, optimisation, and construction of building envelopes, with a focus on high-performance.
-Alberto is also engaged in teaching and research activities with the University of Sydney, where he is a guest lecturer in architectural technology for the Master of Architecture.
+Alberto Sangiorgio is an Associate at Grimshaw Architects (Sydney) where he operates as façade engineer and sustainability manager.
+He has extensive international experience in the design, optimization, and construction of high-performing building envelopes.

 Elsevier.com visitor survey